Proven SCI Expertise

 Since 1975, Methodist Rehabilitation Center has helped thousands of spinal cord injury patients reach the highest possible level of independence.
 This experience gives us the proven expertise that no other Mississippi hospital can claim.
 As the state’s premier provider of a comprehensive spinal cord injury rehabilitation program, we treat patients – from teenager to adult – with spinal cord injuries resulting from trauma or illness.

-Our spinal cord injury team members include certified rehabilitation nurses, physical therapists, occupational therapists, speech therapists, respiratory therapists, therapeutic recreation specialists, dieticians, pharmacists, case managers, social workers, neuropsychologists, biomedical engineers, orthotists and assistive technology specialists.
+Our spinal cord injury team is led by a board-certified physical medicine and rehabilitation physician and includes nurse practitoners, certified rehabilitation nurses, physical therapists, occupational therapists, speech therapists, respiratory therapists, therapeutic recreation specialists, dieticians, pharmacists, case managers, social workers, neuropsychologists, biomedical engineers, orthotists and assistive technology and robotic equipment specialists.